extratone/bilge/annotation/highlights.md

 > David has been looking into how ad-free articles work on Twitter Blue and [shared a useful tip](https://discord.com/channels/836622115435184162/837345707395907635/910558091362308167) on how to read them outside the Twitter app.

+> David has been looking into how ad-free articles work on Twitter Blue and [shared a useful tip](https://discord.com/channels/836622115435184162/837345707395907635/910558091362308167) on how to read them outside the Twitter app.

 # [2021 Lotus Evora GT Review: Farewell to the Perfectly Imperfect Sports Car](https://www.thedrive.com/new-cars/42725/2021-lotus-evora-gt-review-farewell-to-the-perfectly-imperfect-sports-car)

+> I’ve heard from certain readers and commenters alike that the Evora GT is too small.
+They have difficulty fitting into it.
+It’s too cramped, they say.
+Too tight.
+And I get that.
+You wouldn’t want to wear a suit that wasn’t tailored to you.
+You’d want it to feel like a second skin, something that moves with you through this world in a way that blends you both into one.
+That’s what driving the Lotus feels like.

 > I’ve heard from certain readers and commenters alike that the Evora GT is too small.
 They have difficulty fitting into it.
 It’s too cramped, they say.
 Too tight.
 And I get that.
 You wouldn’t want to wear a suit that wasn’t tailored to you.
 You’d want it to feel like a second skin, something that moves with you through this world in a way that blends you both into one.
 That’s what driving the Lotus feels like.